Campbell-E-Soup/movie_reviews/README.md

-# Movie Review App
+# Movie Review Website
-A simple app to store and review movies.
+A simple app to store and write movie reviews
 ## Features

 - **SQLite** used as the development database for quick setup and portability.